Pensirik/Pensirik/README.md

-- 👋 Hi, My name is Pensiri Kusalaporn and I'm a laravel developer.
-I'm from Thailand living in Bangkok, currenty working on freelend job.
+- 👋 Hi, My name is Pensiri Kusalaporn and I'm a Laravel Developer.
+I'm from Thailand living in Bangkok and currenty working as a freelance developer.
+I'm interested in learning more about React and data analysis.
 - 📫 You can find me on https://www.linkedin.com/in/pensirik/

 <!---